arduino/ArduinoCore-samd/README.md

 and SRAM usage by allowing CDC to be disabled (or USB completely disabled).

+### Timer PWM Frequency

+This menu will appear with all microcontrollers.
+It allows selection of the PWM frequency used by all timers.
+When using a timer in 16-bit mode, calls to analogWrite() are made with 8-bit resolution by default.
+For 16-bit writes, call analogWriteResolution(16) first.
+Because of the faster timer clock used with the D51, the 1465Hz setting is 16-bit.
+Older cores used the 187500Hz (8-bit) setting, which is now available in the menu.
+Note that some motor controllers can be inefficient or overheat with higher PWM frequencies, however, using a higher frequency can quiet down noisy ceramic capacitors or reduce flicker with LED lighting applications.
+The menu options are:

+* 732.4Hz (16-bit)
+* 366.2Hz (16-bit)
+* 244.1Hz (16-bit)
+* 183.1Hz (16-bit)
+* 146.5Hz (16-bit)
+* 122.1Hz (16-bit)
+* 104.6Hz (16-bit)
+* 81.38Hz (16-bit)
+* 61.04Hz (16-bit)
+* 30.52Hz (16-bit)
+* 187500Hz (8-bit)
+* 93750Hz (8-bit)
+* 62500Hz (8-bit)
+* 37500Hz (8-bit)
+* 20833Hz (8-bit)
+* 12500Hz (8-bit)
+* 7500Hz (8-bit)
+* 4166Hz (8-bit)
+* 2930Hz (8-bit)
+* 1465Hz (8-bit, 16-bit for D51)

+### Floating Point

+By default, when using the Print or String classes to print or convert floating point numbers to character arrays, singles are automatically promoted to doubles.
+This consumes a lot of code space.
+Use the options in this menu to make use of single floating point versions of Print and String, which will reduce code space, increase performance, and also allow the D51 to make use of the hardware FPU (in the case of Print).
+See Floating Point Notes.

+* Print & String use auto-promoted doubles only
+* Print uses separate singles and doubles
+* String uses separate singles and doubles
+* Print & String use separate singles and doubles

+### Build Options (config.h)

+This menu will appear with all microcontrollers.
+It is currently used to enable or disable including config.h, which contains several defines that are used primarily to reduce code space. config.h should be edited first.
+Please see [config.h](https://github.com/mattairtech/ArduinoCore-samd/tree/master/config.h) for documentation on the defines.
+The menu options are:

+* config.h disabled
+* config.h enabled (mostly code size reductions)

+#### Current Build Options

+* PIN_DESCRIPTION_TABLE_SIMPLE
+* PIN_PERIPHERAL_CHECKS_DISABLED
+* ADC_NO_INIT_IF_UNUSED
+* DAC_NO_INIT_IF_UNUSED
+* DISABLE_ADC_CALIBRATION
+* TRUST_RESET_DEFAULTS
+* NO_ADDITIONAL_GCLKS
+* NO_OSC_HS_GCLK
+* NO_DELAY_HIGH_WORD
+* LONG_LONG_PRINT_FLOAT

 ## Clock Source

 There are up to four clock source choices, depending on board features and microcontroller.
 Since currently